openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Validation of Verifiable Presentations

-A Verifier MUST validate the integrity, authenticity, and Holder Binding of any Verifiable Presentation provided by an OP according to the rules of the respective Presentation format.
+A Verifier MUST validate the integrity, authenticity, and Holder Binding of any Verifiable Presentation provided by an Wallet according to the rules of the respective Presentation format.

 Note: Some of the available mechanisms are outlined in Section 4.3.2 of [@!DIF.PresentationExchange].